TotalAV vs. Norton 2025: Which Guards Your Devices Better?

 Read Norton Antivirus Review

-TotalAV and Norton do a lot of things the same way.
-They both protect against viruses and malware, they both offer additional features on all plans, and they both have a variety of price points.
+Both TotalAV and Norton protect against viruses and malware, offer additional features on all plans, and have a variety of price points.

-TotalAV focuses more on offering diagnostic as well as web protection tools with its antivirus product while Norton is focused more on broad safety with identity protection.
+TotalAV focuses more on offering diagnostic and web protection tools with its antivirus product, while Norton is focused more on broad cybersecurity with identity protection.

 TotalAV vs. Norton: prices